One Step to Peak Bloom: DC’s Famous Cherry Blossoms Reach Puffy White Stage

-The blossoms are moving right along, reaching puffy white just four days after stage four, peduncle elongation.

-That means we’re likely just days away from peak bloom when 70% of the Yoshino cherry tree blossoms are open.

-The National Park Service predicts March 31 for peak bloom to begin.
+The National Park Service previously predicted March 31 for peak bloom to begin.

-Storm Team4 Meteorologist Amelia Draper is now predicting the cherry blossoms' much-anticipated peak bloom to happen between March 30 and April 3.
-Draper had previously forecast peak bloom for April 4-9 but moved up the dates this week due to recent warm weather.
+Storm Team4 Meteorologist Amelia Draper predicted the cherry blossoms' much-anticipated peak bloom to happen between March 30 and April 3.
+Draper had previously forecast peak bloom for April 4-9 but moved up the dates due to recent warm weather.

 You can safely watch the beauty unfurl from home.